hiteshchoudhary/apihub/CONTRIBUTING_CODE_COVERAGE.md

 ## Choosing a Module <a name="choosing-a-module"></a>

 Decide which module you want to contribute to.
 Browse the `/apps`, `/public`, or `/kitchen-sink` modules to explore the available modules and APIs.
-Read the following section carefully to understand the folder structure you need to follow to increase chances to get your PR approved.
+Read the following section carefully to understand the folder structure you need to follow to increase your chances of getting your PR approved.

 ## Folder Structure <a name="folder-structure-main"></a>